hamidbahram/Articl-web/README.md

 `$ http -a <USERNAME>:<PASSWORD> PUT http://127.0.0.1:8000/api/<POST_ID / POST_SLUG >/edit title='<YOUR_TITLE>' content='<YOUR_CONTENT>' owner=<OWNER_ID>`

 > **Note:**

 > - Django Server Error: port is already in use:
-> - A more simple solution just type 'sudo fuser -k 8000/tcp'.
+> - A more simple solution just type `sudo fuser -k 8000/tcp`.
 This should kill all the processes associated with port 8000.

 #### Follow me
 - [Email](https://hamidbahram2@gmail.com)